Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Rika from Brunswick, Georgia

 Here are some tips for repotting plants.
+When repotting plants, I always hated how the soil fell through the drainage holes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.